-Fund Formation - Organizational Costs Capitalized
+How to Capitalize Fund Formation and Organizational Costs

 Recording legal, registration, and structuring costs incurred during the formation of a new private equity fund prior to the first closing.